Marco Island Writers

 We encourage writers of all genres and skill levels to join us.
 Whether you only have a bright idea for the next great American novel, or if you are already a published author, we believe you will find a home here among other writers that share your passion for the written word.
-Together, we can work through the ever changing maze of our industry.
-From the creative stages of writing, to the grueling part of editing and re-writes (and re-writes) to the maze of publication, we are here for you all the way.
-Come join us.
-Annual Membership $45.00 per year.
-Family memberships are $70.00.
-Please contact firstname.lastname@example.org for details of download the application here.
+Together, we can work through the ever-changing maze of our industry.
+From the creative stages of writing to the grueling part of editing and re-writes (and re-writes) and publication, we are here for you all the way.
+Come and join us.
+Annual Membership $50.00 per year.
+Family memberships are $75.00.
+Please contact email@example.com for details or download the application here.
 Half-year memberships are available after June 1st.

 Published books featured on our website and SquareUp Online store.
 Non-published or published short stories and poetry posted on a rotation basis on our website.
 Entry to all meetings plus free or discounted fees to all special events.
 Member of the Marco Island Chamber of Commerce.
 Reciprocity with Gulf Coast and Pine Island Writers for all events and meetings Included in mass e-newsletter Special notices to members only.
 Door Entry.
 First Time Visitors are always FREE.
 Returning guests may pay $10.00 at the door to attend all meetings without buying a membership.

 We look forward to growing as an organization and giving back to the community through our books and sponsorship of college students with an interest in writing.